So I am put together the pieces for completing the Texas Counties Challenge (254 counties). I thought I would share what I found.

 I've been roaming around to find some places for new caches the last few weeks, and I have seen more than a few gravel roads branching off paved routes that are marked as County Roads on my maps (phone/tablet apps from several sources), but they have gates that are closed and padlocked.
 I would have thought that county roads would have public access.
 Granted that the maps I'm using could be in error on some of these, but some have physical signs posted identifying them.

 I live Gillespie County where all the county roads are paved.
 County roads are identified with a green background and white letters sign (meaning go).
 Private roads are identified with a red background and white letters sign.

 A friend of a friend lives out in Mason county.
 There are a few gates on their road, even though it's a public road.
 That's to keep the cows in.
 The gates to their house are not locked.
 But they also told me of neighbors on other roads who do lock their gates, even though it's a public road.

-.
-If you're the tinkerer sort, you can also write your own, see http://wiki.greasespot.net/
+If you're the tinkerer sort or have programming skills, you can also write your own, see the Greasemonkey wiki to get started.